wultra/powerauth-crypto/docs/Activation-Upgrade.md

 ## Authenticated Upgrade

-Upgrade to protocol V4 is authenticated:
+Upgrade to protocol version 4 is authenticated:

-- `/pa/v4/upgrade/start` is authenticated with V3 authentication code (possession_knowledge).
+- `/pa/v4/upgrade/start` is authenticated with version 3 authentication code (possession_knowledge).
-- `/pa/v4/upgrade/confirm` is authenticated with V4 authentication code (possession factor).
+- `/pa/v4/upgrade/confirm` is authenticated with version 4 authentication code (possession factor).

 Optionally, the biometric factor can be upgraded as part of the process.